pfischer1687/mean-variance-analyzer/README.md

 <img src="./src/images/tutorial-home.png" alt="MVA home screen" width=600>

 This should take you to the input form (below).
-Enter all the assets of interest into the corrsponding input fields.
+Enter all the assets of interest into the corresponding input fields.
 You can start typing a ticker or company name and if it is in the preloaded dataset of over 100 popular assets it should appear in the dropdown datalist and be clickable (you are encouraged to read more about